brunoterkaly/bot/README.md

 ## What is the core of Microsoft Bot?

+From a technical point of view, bots are composed of two components.

-Simply put, it is a Microsoft-operated service plus a framework or SDK that a developer can use to build bots.
+A bot is first a Microsoft-operated service plus a framework or SDK that a developer can use to build bots.

 Bots, by themselves, have little value.
 To be really useful they will leverage other service and SDKs:
-- LUIS (Language Understanding and Intelligence Servcie)
+- LUIS (Language Understanding and Intelligence Service)
 - Speech APIs
 - Azure
 - And much more...